Virginia Record Seal

 Will a sealed record show up on a background check?

-Usually, no. Most jobs and landlords will not see it.
-Some government and licensing checks still might.
+For most jobs and rentals, no. Most employers and landlords will not see it.
+However:

 What if I don't qualify?

 We'll tell you the truth.
-Some cases seal on their own.
+Some offenses seal automatically — no lawyer needed.
 Some need more time to pass.
-Some don't qualify yet.
-We'll explain why.
+Some don't qualify because of other convictions on your record.
+We'll explain exactly why and what your options are, at no charge.

 How long does the process take?